sheaves/sheaves.github.io/quotes.md

 >
 > - William Thurston, *On proof and progress in mathematics*

+> Think deeply of simple things.
+>
+> - Gauss?

+> We should be mindful of everything, for we can interpret everything.
+>
+> - Herman Hesse, *The Glass Bead Game*

+> Anyone can create a pretty little bamboo garden in the world, but I doubt the gardener would succeed in incorporating the world in his bamboo grove.
+>
+> - Herman Hesse, *The Glass Bead Game*

 > Have respect for the meaning, but do not imagine it can be taught.
 >
 > - Herman Hesse, *The Glass Bead Game*